nico-Zero/nvim/README.md

 For detailed Docs - [HexEditor](https://github.com/RaafatTurki/hex.nvim)

 #### 24. MarkDownPreview

-This plugin provides the functionality of previewing it mrakdown in your browser.
+Functionality of previewing mrakdown in your browser.
 ```bash
 # This are my MarkDownPreview shortcuts in my config.
 # , reprasents sequance and - reprasents together.